csmap-surveys/csmap-surveys.github.io/about_masa.md

 1. Follow the onboarding instructions by pressing the purple highlighted buttons
 2. On the User ID screen please enter the user ID provided for the study
 ![Annotated screencapture](images/masa/user_id.png)

-3. Follow the onboarding steps 2 through 5
+3. Continue with the onboarding steps 2 through 5

 Please see our <a href="https://www.csmapsurveys.org/privacy_policy_masa.html">Privacy Policy</a> for more information on what MASA app collects and handles the information collected.<br/>
 If there is anything about the study or your participation that is unclear or technical issue while using the app that you need resolved, please contact our <a href="mailto:sr6276@nyu.edu">research team</a>.